itsEmadK/LRParserGenerator/README.md

 - **Automata Visualization**: Visualize DFA states and transitions.
 - **Parsing Simulation**: Step through the parsing process or run it entirely to see the parse tree and stack changes.

+## Live Demo

+A live demo of the LR Parser Generator is available [here](https://itsemadk.github.io/LRParserGenerator/).
+This demo allows you to explore the application's features without needing to install it locally.
+You can input grammars, generate parse tables, and visualize parsing processes directly in your browser.

 ## Technologies Used

 - **Frontend**: React, TypeScript